FuaAlfu/handling-json-in-go/readme.md

 go get -u github.com/gorilla/mux
 ```

-## Go a problem with lunch?
+## Got a problem with lunch?
 GOPATH should be set to
 ```
 export GOPATH=$GOROOT
 unset GOROOT